-Your insurance company’s website: Oftentimes, your insurance company will have a list of providers operating in-network.
-This is a surefire way to guarantee you’re going to a provider that’s covered.
+Your insurance company’s website: Your insurance company most likely has a list of providers operating in-network.
+This is the easiest place to start your search.

-Your healthcare provider’s website: Likewise, your doctor, hospital, dentist, or other healthcare provider will typically include a list of participating insurance plans on their website.
-This will let you know you can visit them at the in-network rate.
+Your healthcare provider’s website: Likewise, doctors, hospitals, dentists, and other healthcare providers often include a list of participating insurance plans on their website.
+This will let you know whether you can visit them at the in-network rate.